ReDI-School/intro-java/lesson4/decision_exercises.md

 }
 ```

-Look at the program above, which is a part of the program we used to introduce programming in the first lesson to find the height of the tallest person in our group.
+Look at the program above, which is a part of the program we used to introduce programming in the first lesson
-Change the codeblock above so that the user will be asked for the height of the next person.
+to find the height of the tallest person in our group.
+Change the codeblock above so that the user
+will be asked for the height of the next person.

-Hint -> Scanner
+Hint: use the `Scanner` to get user input.

 ## Exercise 3

-Write a small program, which asks the user for his/her family name and his/her gender.
+Write a small program, which asks the user for their family name and their gender.

 Print the options to the screen.
 1 -> male
 2 -> female

-Depending on the input print to the screen:
+Depending on the user input, print to the screen:

 **"Hello Lady FAMILY NAME"** or **"Hello Mister FAMILY NAME"**